NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 ## Regeneration

 The Recover/Regeneration event is designed for responding to a given failed node that lost part of the history.
-In addition, it also has a local backup that restore node in some cases of hardware failure.
-This local level of safety (which can be seen as a hardware faulty safety) is essential reducing the change of specific designed malicious attacks.
+In addition, it also has a local backup that restores nodes in some cases of hardware failure.
+This local level of safety (which can be seen as a hardware faulty safety) is essential, reducing the change of specifically designed malicious attacks.

-In this sense, if the node had failed and recovered its healthy it automatically sends a $change_view$ to $0$, which means that that node is back and wants to hear the history from the others.
+In this sense, if the node had failed and recovered its health, it automatically sends a $change_view$ to $0$, which means that that node is back and wants to hear the history from the others.
-Thus, it might receive a payload that provides it the ability to check agreements of the majority and come back to real operation, helping them to sign the current block being processed.
+Thus, it might receive a payload that provides it the ability to check the agreements of the majority and come back to real operation, helping them to sign the current block being processed.

-Following these requirements, dBFT 2.0 counted with a set of diverse cases in which a node could recover it previous state, both previously known by the network or by itself.
+Following these requirements, dBFT 2.0 counted with a set of diverse cases in which a node could recover its previous state, both previously known by the network or by itself.
 Thus, the recovery is currently encompassing:

 * Replay of $ChangeView$ messages;
 * Replay of Primary $PrepareRequest$ message;